WDWS-FM: History

+In March 2013, WUIL applied to change its call sign to WKIO, signaling a format change.
 On March 26, 2013, WUIL changed formats from rock to classic hits, branded as "Classic Hits 107.9" under the new WKIO call sign.

-In early 2023, WKIO conducted a listener survey and added more recent music (Smashing Pumpkins, etc.) to its standard playlist and in response to "more music, less talk," replacing the popular The Bob and Tom Show with The Ashley and Brad Show in the daily morning slot.
+In early 2023, WKIO conducted a listener survey and added more recent music (Smashing Pumpkins, etc.) to its standard playlist and in response to "more music, less talk", replacing the popular The Bob and Tom Show with The Ashley and Brad Show in the daily morning slot.

-On June 1, 2024, after Champaign Multimedia Group completed their acquisition of Neuhoff Media's Decatur stations, the WKIO callsign would move to the Neuhoff-acquired former WCZQ on 105.5 FM, with 107.9 taking on new callsign WDWS-FM; on June 18, the branding and part of the format would make its official move to said frequency, shifting to a classic rock format with the move, with the two stations temporarily simulcasting as a means of transition.
-Upon the completion of the move the station was expected by several radio news outlets to flip to a simulcast of AM sister station WDWS, a move seemingly confirmed with the callsign change.
+On June 1, 2024, after Champaign Multimedia Group completed their acquisition of Neuhoff Media's Decatur stations, the WKIO callsign would move to the former WCZQ (105.5 FM), with 107.9 taking on new callsign WDWS-FM; on June 18, the branding and part of the format would make its official move to said frequency, shifting to a classic rock format with the move, with the two stations temporarily simulcasting as a means of transition.
+Upon the completion of the move the station was expected by several radio news outlets to flip to a simulcast of WDWS, a move seemingly confirmed by the WDWS-FM call sign.
 On July 5, 2024, WDWS-FM ended its simulcast with WKIO and instead launched a country music format, branded as "107.9 The Rooster".